Gamerexde/HideMyPlugins/README.md

 The best way to protect your Plugins.

 ## Introduction:
-HideMyPlugins its a free plugin focused on blocking and refusing all suspect user activity, this plugins blocks the most plugins lookup methods.
-And protecting your plugin privacy.
-This way other people can't clone you server style.
+HideMyPlugins is a free and open source plugin focused on blocking and protecting internal plugins, this plugins blocks the most plugins lookup methods, protecting your plugins privacy.
+This way other people can't clone you server style, or prevent hackers to find a way to exploit your server easly.

+The goal with HideMyPlugins is to create a more advanced plugin protection, while maintaining the plugin simple and easy to work with.

+The plugin can work in Spigot and BungeeCord to ensure compatibility with Network Servers, this way you don't need to place the server individually on every server.

 ## Dependency: